Guar Gum Explained: The Science and Everyday Uses of This Natural Fibre

 Does guar gum affect your gut?

 Yes.
-As a soluble fibre, guar gum helps normalise stool form and, in its PHGG version, feeds beneficial gut bacteria that produce short-chain fatty acids for digestive comfort.
+As a soluble fibre, guar gum can help normalise stool form, and in its PHGG format it gently feeds beneficial gut bacteria that produce short-chain fatty acids linked with digestive comfort.

 Is guar gum anti-inflammatory?